 Earn Your Oregon Social Work License

 So, you're ready to get your Oregon social work license?
 Great!
 Oregon is not only a beautiful place to live, but jobs in mental health services are steadily growing so it makes a great place to start or continue a career in social work.
-Here we’ll walk you through each step of the process to gaining your license, but you should also connect with the Oregon Board of Licensed Social Workers as they are the regulatory organization which reviews applicants and issues the licenses.
+Here we’ll walk you through each step of the process to gaining your license, but you should also connect with the Oregon Board of Licensed Social Workers as they are the regulatory organization that reviews applicants and issues the licenses.

-One thing to clarify before we start is if you have your MSW from an CSWE-accredited school but choose to do non-clinical social work, you will apply to the Oregon Board of Social Work to become a Licensed Masters of Social Work (LMSW), and then pass the ASWB Masters Level exam.
+One thing to clarify before we start is if you have your MSW from a CSWE-accredited school but choose to do non-clinical social work, you will apply to the Oregon Board of Social Work to become a Licensed Masters of Social Work (LMSW), and then pass the ASWB Masters Level exam.
 You’re then ready to start work as an LMSW.

 However, if you intend to practice clinical social work you will need to become an Oregon LCSW (Licensed Clinical Social Worker), and this is the process we’ll break down below…

 STEP 2 - Apply to Become an Oregon Clinical Social Work Associate (CSWA)

 - The CSWA-designation is for those who have their MSW, but have not taken the ASWB exam or received their clinical license.
 It simply means you are working towards your clinical license and are eligible to accrue work hours.
 And the first step is filling out the CSWA Application and submit it to the Oregon board of social workers.

 - CSWA candidates must fill out pages 8-10 in addition to pages 1-7.